kwyn/resume/README.md

 Mentored interns from local high schools at Hack Reactor teaching JavaScript, Firebase and jQuery best practices

+__Student Computer Lab Technician__
+>2008 - 2011

+ - Managed and maintained 60 computers and trained users on basic operations in Windows, Mac or Linux operating systems

+__Terrestrial Drone Engineer__
+>2008

+ - Utilized arduino’s servo  interface successfully without documentation with Java interface.

+__Physics and Materials Science Teaching Assistantship__
+>2013

+Cultivated understanding of Physics through real world examples using wolfram-alpha __Center of Integrated Nano-mechanical Systems REU__
+>2012

+Two time recipient.
+UC Berkeley, and UC Merced.
+Developed and characterized carbon based nano-devices.
 __Engineering Projects in Community Service__
+>2009

+Constructed a working space elevator model, with a team of 17 engineers, for Castle Science and Technology Center __Laser Research__

 >2009

 Constructed a working space elevator model, with a team of 17 engineers, for Castle Science and Technology Center